Fajcon/Digital-Image-Processing-POC-/README.md

 # POC
-AGH Course of Digital Image Processing (Przetwarzanie obrazów cyfrowych) in MATLAB
+Course of Digital Image Processing (Przetwarzanie obrazów cyfrowych) in MATLAB.

+AGH University of Science and Technology